Ariax.bio

 At a high level, BindCraft works through an automated loop of the core steps in modern protein design:

-BindCraft will carry out this loop indefinitely until the desired number of "accepted designs"—optimized binders passing all in silico filters—is obtained (or until you pause or abort the job on the Ariax website).
+The platform carries out this loop indefinitely until the desired number of "accepted designs"—optimized binders passing all in silico filters—is obtained (or until you pause/abort the job).

 Step 1: Configuring Your Target PDB File